 While it is arguable that a wide range of hypotheses about the world do admit neutral paraphrases, it is unfortunately impossible to maintain that our evidence in ordinary circumstances-circumstances in which we expect the Principal Principle to be binding-is of that type.
 The reason is that neutral hypotheses exclude the use of indexicals.
-In a scenario where I am Carlos, the intension of the hypothesis I am sitting consists of the worlds in which Carlos is sitting; in a scenario where I am Ramon, it picks out the worlds in which Ramon is sitting.
-Thus a neutral hypothesis can arguably give an adequate third-personal, qualitative description of the world, but it can do nothing to identify one's own situation.
-Suppose, for example, that in Topper Comes Up, Suzy knows it's noon.
-Even though this is a perfectly ordinary thing to know, PP2 will not entail that Suzy's credence in heads should be 1/2, because her evidence cannot be given a neutral paraphrase.
-In fact, PP2 only applies if one has essentially no knowledge whatsoever of what one is like or where one is in space and time.
+Because of this-as I'm about to explain in more detail-a neutral hypothesis, or one with a neutral paraphrase, can arguably give an adequate third-personal, qualitative description of the world, but it can do nothing to identify one's own situation.
+As a result, PP2 only applies if one has essentially no knowledge whatsoever of what one is like or where one is in space and time.
+This is an unaccceptable result.